shcaba/Sebastes_melanops_WA/Document/_main.md

 ## Ecosystem considerations{-}

-This stock assessment does not explicitly incorporate trophic interactions, habitat factors or environmental factors into the assessment model.
+This stock assessment does not explicitly incorporate trophic interactions, habitat factors, or environmental factors into the assessment model.
 More predation, diet and habitat work, and mechanistic linkages to environmental conditions would be needed to incorporate these elements into the stock assessment and should remain a priority.
 McClure et al. [-@mcclure_vulnerability_2023] report the climate vulnerability for several west coast groundfishes, including Black Rockfish.
 Black Rockfish demonstrated both high biological sensitivity and high climate exposure risk, to give it an overall high vulnerability score to climate change.
-This result should also be considered with the fact that like many rockfishes, periods of low productivity is not unusually to Black Rockfish and their extended longevity has historically allowed them to wait for advantageous productivity periods.
+This result should also be considered with the fact that, like many rockfishes, periods of low productivity is not unusual to Black Rockfish and their extended longevity (though admittedly this seems shorter than previously believed and should be reconsidered) has historically allowed them to wait for advantageous productivity periods.
 Additional stressors such as fishing and climate change that possibly truncate longevity could bring significant challenges to population sustainability.

 ## Reference points{-}

 Reference points were based on the rockfish FMSY proxy ($\text{SPR}_{50\%}$), target relative biomass (40%), and estimated selectivity and catch for each fleet (Table \ref{tab:referenceES}).
-The Black Rockfish population in Washington at the start of 2023 is estimated to be just above the target biomass, and fishing intensity during 2022 is estiamted to be just below the fishing intensity target (Figure \ref{fig:es-phase}).
+The Black Rockfish population in Washington at the start of 2023 is estimated to be just above the target biomass, and fishing intensity during 2022 is estimated to be just below the fishing intensity target (Figure \ref{fig:es-phase}).
 The yield values are lower than the previous assessment for similar reference points due to updated life history estimates and estimates of the total scale of the population, despite the overal stock status being a bit higher.
 The proxy MSY values of management quantities are by definition more conservative compared to the estimated MSY and MSY relative to 40% biomass because of the assumed steepness value.
 Sustainable total yield, removals, using the proxy $\text{SPR}_{50\%}$ is 277 mt.
 The spawning output equivalent to 40 percent of the unfished spawning output ($\text{SO}_{40\%}$) calculated using the SPR target ($\text{SPR}_{50\%}$) was 422.1 meggs.

 Recent removals have been well below the point estimate of potential long-term yields calculated using an $\text{SPR}_{50\%}$ reference point, leading to a  population that has continued to increase over recent years despite a string of lower average recruitments.
 The equilibrium estimates of yield relative to biomass based on a steepness value fixed at 0.72 are provided in Figure \ref{fig:es-yield}, where vertical dashed lines indicate the estimate of fraction unfished at the start of 2023 (current) and the estimated management targets calculated based on the relative target biomass (B target), the SPR target, and the maximum sustainable yield (MSY).